adiliqbl/tasks_app/README.md

 # Tasks

 Tasks application built with Flutter using Provider pattern to manage the app state.
-Special thanks to https://github.com/shakib609/todos-flutter for a tutorial to get quickly get started with Flutter.
+Special thanks to https://github.com/shakib609/todos-flutter for a tutorial to quickly get started with the Provider pattern.

 ## Getting Started